-It’s actually not bad, especially with the clothing that is available.
+It’s actually not too bad with the kind of technologically advanced clothing that is available.

 It starts with a will to want to do it.